Lashkar-e-Taiba: Role in Afghanistan

 The LeT was created to participate in the Mujahideen conflict against the Najibullah regime in Afghanistan.
 In the process, the outfit developed deep linkages with Afghanistan and has several Afghan nationals in its cadre.
-The outfit had also cultivated links with the former Taliban regime in Afghanistan and also with Osama bin Laden and his al-Qaeda network.
+The outfit had also cultivated links with the first Taliban regime in Afghanistan and also with Osama bin Laden and his al-Qaeda network.
+Lashkar-e-Taiba is also a Punjabi group, but its Ahl-e Hadith faith (Salafi) and close relationship with the Pakistani military establishment have contributed to a historically rocky relationship with Deobandi militant groups and other Anti-Salafi Taliban elements, thus, the Taliban has a less ideological interest in letting LeT operate from Afghan soil.
 Even while refraining from openly displaying these links, the LeT office in Muridke was reportedly used as a transit camp for third country recruits heading for Afghanistan.

 Guantanamo detainee Khalid Bin Abdullah Mishal Thamer Al Hameydani's Combatant Status Review Tribunal said that he had received training via Lashkar-e-Taiba.

 Lashkar-e-Taiba's directed attacks against Indian targets in Afghanistan.
 Three major attacks occurred against Indian government employees and private workers in Afghanistan.

 The Combatant Status Review Tribunals of Taj Mohammed and Rafiq Bin Bashir Bin Jalud Al Hami, and the Administrative Review Board hearing of Abdullah Mujahid and Zia Ul Shah allege that they too were members or former members of Lashkar-e-Taiba.

+After the Taliban's restoration in 2021, it cracked down on Salafi groups in Afghanistan due to the conflict with the Islamic State.
+Unlike the Deobandi group Jaish-e-Mohammed, despite claims of Taliban links, the LeT's ties to Salafism have led to evidence of a strengthened alliance with IS-KP, a sworn enemy of the Taliban.

+Role in Nepal

+At the seminar held in July 2025 titled "Terrorism in South Asia: Challenges to Regional Peace and Security", organized by the Nepal Institute for International Cooperation and Engagement in Kathmandu, Sunil Bahadur Thapa, Advisor to the President of Nepal, warned that groups like Lashkar-e-Taiba and Jaish-e-Mohammed, pose serious threats to India and could potentially use Nepal as a transit route.